Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

-Previous studies in affective computing report much higher performance---e.g., accuracy of $0.97$ for arousal~\cite{Soleymani:TAFCC:SAM,Chen,Garcia} and $0.91$ for valence~\cite{nogueira2013hybrid}---for tasks in which emotions were recognized from standard stimuli (e.g., videos in the DEAP dataset~\cite{KoelstraMSLYEPNP12}).
-These studies rely on high-definition EEG helmets~\cite{Soleymani:TAFCC:SAM,Chen,Garcia} and facial electrodes for EMG \cite{nogueira2013hybrid} which are invasive and cannot be used during real interviews with users or in remote interviews.

-Considering our results when using voice features, our approach achieves higher performance with respect to biofeedback for both arousal (F1 $= 0.71$) and valence (F1 $= 0.70$).
-The results of the voice-based classifier we trained and tested in the scope of this study are in line with several machine learning-based state-of-the-art approaches in the broader field of speech emotion recognition~\cite{akccay2020speech}.
-The model relying on voice-based features paves the way to future replications for \textit{in vivo} studies that do not require the use of wearable sensors.

-As far as the combination of biofeedback and voice is concerned, our classifier shows comparable performance with respect to a deep-learning based approach recently proposed by Aledhari et al.~\cite{AledhariRPS20}.
-As in our study, they use the Empatica E4 wristband for collecting biofeedback and report an accuracy of 85\% on test set and 79\% in the validation set for the recognition of emotional valence (our best accuracy is 83\%).
+\paragraph{Other Studies} As far as the combination of biofeedback and voice is concerned, our classifier shows comparable performance with respect to a deep-learning approach recently proposed by Aledhari et al.~\cite{AledhariRPS20}.
+As in our study, they use the Empatica E4 wristband for collecting biofeedback and report an accuracy of $0.85$ on the test set and $0.79$ in the validation set for the recognition of emotional valence, thus achieving performance comparable to ours ($0.82$ for combined features).
+To our knowledge, this is one of the few studies using voice and biofeedback, although not related to software engineering activities.
+Other studies in affective computing, also not related to software engineering activities, report much higher performance---e.g., accuracy of $0.97$ for arousal~\cite{Soleymani:TAFCC:SAM,Chen,Garcia} and $0.91$ for valence~\cite{nogueira2013hybrid}---for tasks in which emotions were recognized from standard stimuli (e.g., videos in the DEAP dataset~\cite{KoelstraMSLYEPNP12}).
+These studies rely on high-definition EEG helmets~\cite{Soleymani:TAFCC:SAM,Chen,Garcia} and facial electrodes for EMG \cite{nogueira2013hybrid}, which are invasive and cannot be used during real interviews with users or in remote interviews.

+To summarise, the obtained results align with, or outperform, previous research in emotion recognition in software engineering using non-invasive technologies, i.e., F1 in the order of $0.6-0.7$, and accuracy around $0.8$.
+Higher accuracy is obtained only by studies using more invasive technologies, such as high-definition EEG helmets, or facial electrodes, which cannot be reasonably used in interviews.
+It is also important to remark that the other studies typically focus on developers’ emotions, e.g., while programming, rather than user or customer emotions during feedback interviews, so different affective states may be triggered by these diverse contexts.